-Collaborative Programmes1
+Collaborative Programmes

-A programme of study leading to a qualification or qualifications which have been either wholly or partially collaboratively designed, delivered and/or assessed by Imperial College and partner(s) and quality assured by Imperial College and/or the partner(s).
+A programme of study leading to a qualification or qualifications which have been either wholly or partially collaboratively designed, delivered and/or assessed by Imperial College London and partner(s) and quality assured by Imperial and/or the partner(s).

-Joint Award

-A programme of study which leads to a qualification which is jointly awarded by Imperial College and, normally one other institution with degree awarding powers.

-The programme is jointly designed, delivered and assessed by Imperial College and the partner.
+Joint Award A programme of study which leads to a qualification which is jointly awarded by Imperial and, normally one other institution with degree awarding powers.
+The programme is jointly designed, delivered and assessed by Imperial and the partner.
 The programme is quality assured by both institutions according to a process agreed by both institutions (and where one institution is designated the lead institution).
 A successful student would receive a single award made jointly by both institutions (i.e. by Imperial and the partner).
 Imperial will normally only enter into joint award partnerships with one other degree awarding body.
 Imperial will not normally participate in any Erasmus Mundus (joint, double, dual or multiple) degree award programmes.
 Imperial will not normally participate in any joint Postgraduate Certificate or Postgraduate Diploma, MPhil or MD(Res) awards.
 Imperial will not normally participate in any joint research degree (PhD or EngD) awards with another UK institution.
 Current examples:

-MRes in Mathematics of Planet Earth (University of Reading)

-Guidance document:

-Procedure for Establishing Undergraduate (BSc, BEng, MEng, MSci and MBBS) and Master's Level (MSc, MRes MEd, MBA and MPH) Collaborative Programmes and Awards

-Procedure for Establishing Research Degree (PhD and EngD) Collaborative Programmes and Awards

-Double Award

-Describes one programme of study which leads to two linked qualifications of the same level, duration and credit value, one from each of the two partner institutions.
-The programme of study is either collaboratively designed, delivered and/or assessed or consists of two awards of the same level and value which have been linked via collaborative activity (such as joint teaching).
-There is no double counting of credit in this arrangement.

-Each institution is ultimately responsible for the quality assurance of their own award but will report the outcome of their quality assurance processes to the other institution.
-Where there are collaborative aspects to the programme these are quality assured by both institutions according to a process agreed by both (and where one institution has been designated the lead institution).

-Page 9 of 18

-1 Excludes Year Abroad Programmes
+&lt;sup>1 Excludes Year Abroad Programmes